 - Digestive issues if ingredients are absorbed and affect metabolism

-Always do a patch test before full application and consult your doctor if you’re unsure.
+Therefore, first do a small test before using the patches fully, and ask your doctor if unsure.

 You should avoid using weight loss patches if:

-- You have skin conditions like eczema or psoriasis
+- Have skin problems like eczema or psoriasis

-- You are allergic to any ingredients in the patch
+- Are allergic to anything in the patch

 - You are on medications that may interact with stimulants